njengavee/dsc-json-lab-v2-1/README.md

 ]
 ```

-The list should contain 284 tuples, since there were 284 candidates.
+The list should contain 284 tuples since there were 284 candidates.

 ## Open the Dataset